rizac/eGSIM/README.md

 pip install --upgrade pip setuptools
 ```

-Upgrade OpenQuake (optional). **Disclaimer: please note that newer OpenQuake versions are
+Upgrade OpenQuake (optional). **Disclaimer: newer OpenQuake versions are
-not always backward compatible**:
+not always backward compatible:
-if you want only to upgrade other packages - e.g. django or
+if you only want to upgrade other packages - e.g. django or
-pandas - **you can skip this step and go to the next one**,
+pandas you can skip this step** (openquake will be installed in the next step
-which installs the last tested OpenQuake version in setup.py.
+via `pip install` which installs the last tested OpenQuake version in `setup.py`).
-Also note that `pip install openquake==[version]`
+If you want to upgrade OpenQuake (`pip install openquake==[version]`
-works but is not the recommended way.
+works but is not the recommended way):

 ```console